changsu/CS229/NLP/README.md

 1) [Parser JAR files] (http://nlp.stanford.edu/software/lex-parser.shtml#Download)
-used to parse the sentence, get penn Treebank structure and also dependencies, and finally used for labelling each relation based on several rules depending on the parsed result
+used to parse the sentence, get penn Treebank structure and also dependencies, and finally used for labelling each relation based on several rules depending on the parsed result You need to add external JAR files `stanford-parser.jar` and `stanford-parser-2012-07-09-models.jar` here

 2)  [POS JAR files] (http://nlp.stanford.edu/software/tagger.shtml#Download)
 used to extract part-of-speech tag for each word in a sentence, and finally used in pos feature extraction of a relation
+You need to add external JAR file `stanford-postagger.jar`

 3) [NER JAR files] (http://nlp.stanford.edu/software/CRF-NER.shtml#Download)
 used to generate the entity of each word in a sentence if applicable, and finally used in entity type feature extraction of a relation
+You need to add external JAR file `stanford-ner-2012-11-11`

 ### How to Run
 After setting up the environment, we're ready to go!